-None of Bitcoin's recent troubles -- technological glitches and the collapse of the biggest cryptocurrency exchange, MtGox, the departure of key figures from the Bitcoin Foundation -- have struck me as terminal.
-Now, though, I'm starting to think Bitcoin needs trust to survive -- a potentially fatal flaw for the virtual currency.
+Through all of Bitcoin's recent troubles -- technological glitches and the collapse of the biggest cryptocurrency exchange, MtGox, the departure of key figures from the Bitcoin Foundation -- I've been reluctant to describe any of the virtual currency's problems as fatal.
+Now, I think the word finally applies to one of its flaws: Bitcoin now needs trust to survive.

 To cryptocurrency enthusiasts, "trust" is a dirty word.
 "We have proposed a system for electronic transactions without relying on trust," Satoshi Nakamoto wrote in the original manifesto proposing the decentralized currency.
 That's what made the system better than traditional fiat money: It purported to make sure, as a matter of technology, that transactions would be carried out as intended and without the costs associated with the presence of a trusted middleman, such as a bank, in any traditional payment system.

 Then, last month, a mining pool -- an association of people who own specialized hardware that produces Bitcoins by running specific mathematical operations -- gained a 51 percent share of computing power used in currency production.
 That gave it the power to reverse transactions, to pay twice with the same Bitcoins, and to delay or even cancel other people's transactions.
 The pool was GHash.io, run by a secretive U.K.-incorporated outfit called CEX.io, which came close to topping the 51 percent mark in January.
 Back then, it promised not to do that: "GHash.io will take all necessary precautions to prevent reaching 51% of all hashing power, in order to maintain stability of the Bitcoin network," the pool said in a statement.